Use up your black bananas with this easy banana oat cookies recipe to help cut your food waste.

 I hate food waste with a passion, and over-ripened, mushy black bananas are one thing in particular that I hate throwing out.
-I’ve always been on the lookout for something quick and easy to make with black bananas.
+I’ve always been on the lookout for something quick and easy to make with black bananas, that isn’t banana bread.
+I don’t know about you, but 2020 was just banana bread overload.

 Then I came across these vegan, and gluten-free banana oat cookies, using only four basic ingredients, and I was sold!

-These banana oat cookies take 15 minutes to make from scratch, and I’ll bet you have maby of the ingredients in your cupboard already!
+They take 15 minutes to make from scratch, and I’ll bet you have many of the ingredients in your cupboard already!

 Banana Oat Cookies Recipe

-- Two large sized black bananas the bananas pictured weren’t the ones I used – black bananas didn’t make for a nice photo!.
+- 2 large sized black bananas the bananas pictured weren’t the ones I used – black bananas didn’t make for a nice photo!.
 It’s important to use black bananas are they are sweeter than just-ripe bananas.

-- 240 g of oats
+- 240 g Oats

 - 1 pinch salt